How to Report a Car Accident in California

 - Prevents future legal entanglements

 Remember, simply reporting an accident doesn't involve you admitting any fault, won't necessarily affect the insurance premiums you pay, and won't likely require the involvement of any lawyers.
 However, if you've been seriously injured in the car wreck - like broken bones or anything requiring surgery, you should seek out a focused and experienced car crash lawyer pronto!
-For an IMMEDIATE and FREE case evaluation online, submit your details here.
+For an IMMEDIATE and FREE case evaluation online, click the red button below.